frostbits-security/MITM-cheatsheet/README.md

 # Hacker notes
 ## Difference between technology stack (or why most of that attack imposible from your notebook)
 Thanks to [@serjepatoff](https://github.com/serjepatoff) for explanation:
-Network equipment have the same general–purpose CPUs.
+Network equipment has the same general-purpose CPUs.
 MIPS or ARM for basic SOHO routers, multicore x86 in more serious boxes.
 It's the NIC with multiple hardware queues and special methods of NIC<->software communication (explicit ring–buffering, heavy use of DMA) that make a difference.

 So you can't just connect to the network and turn on the spoofing, it can put the network down right away.
 Your small notebook network adapter simply cannot cope with a large data stream and will start to drop them.
 You need to choose the optimal number of hosts that you can spoof at the same time(~<4).